The SHeffield ELicitation Framework (SHELF) is a package of documents,

 Version 1.0 of SHELF was released in 2008, and a minor upgrade, version 1.01,

-Version 2.0 was released in September 2010 and is a major upgrade.
+Version 2.0 was released in September 2010 and was a significant upgrade.

-New procedures and new templates are provided, there is
+New procedures and new templates were provided, there was

-additional advice for facilitators and the software is completely revised.
+additional advice for facilitators and the software was completely revised.

 Comments are welcomed by Tony O’Hagan